-Some are won over quickly, and others have many obstacles that need time to think about and accept the points you may be making concerning the Bible, so be patient.
+Some are won over quickly.
+Others, however, may have many obstacles to faith that require time for them to think through and accept the points you may be making concerning the Bible, so be patient.

-So when we engage someone in a discussion about religion, about questions concerning the Bible, we need to remember three rules of engagement in order to avoid bad feelings and, of course, wasting our time.
+When we engage someone in a discussion about religion, about questions concerning the Bible, we need to remember three rules of engagement in order to avoid bad feelings and, of course, the wasting of our time.

 - Give people credit for being as sincere as you are.
 This demonstrates true Christian love and respect (not for religious practices that may be false) but rather for people's genuine effort to serve God.
 Respect will set the tone of the exchange and enable the person to truly listen to what you are saying.
 If you offend them with your disrespectful attitude, they won't hear a word you're saying.

 - Study God's word, not your opinions.
-The biggest mistake people make in religious discussion is that they don't even open their Bible.
-Find the passage and keep the debate centered on understanding what the Bible says about the issue, not various positions of different groups.
+The biggest mistake people make in religious discussion is that they don't even open their Bibles.
+Find the passage and keep the debate centered on understanding what the Bible says about the issue, not the various positions of different groups.

 - Be patient.
-You are sharing in order to teach somebody more perfectly the way and the word of the Lord – this requires patience.
-If all you want to do is win an argument, you need skill and intelligence, if you want to win a soul, this requires love and patience in addition to skill and intelligence.
+You are sharing in order to teach someone more perfectly the way and the Word of the Lord – this requires patience.
+If all you want to do is win an argument, you will need skill and intelligence.
+If, however, you want to win a soul, you will need love and patience in addition to skill and intelligence.